typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/use-unknown-in-catch-callback-variable.md

 ## When Not To Use It

-If your codebase does not use `useUnknownInCatchVariables`, it probably does not make sense to enable this rule, though it wouldn't have any adverse affects to do so.
-Alternately, if you have modified the global type declarations in order to make `catch()` callbacks use the `unknown` type without an explicit type annotation, you do not need this rule.
+If your codebase is not yet able to enable `useUnknownInCatchVariables`, it likely would be similarly difficult to enable this rule.

+If you have modified the global type declarations in order to make `catch()` callbacks use the `unknown` type without an explicit type annotation, you do not need this rule.